AnasNeumann/twins/README.md

-# twins
+# THE TWINS

-Our final scholar project for the bachelor's degree: 3D video game using Unity (C# and JS) and PHP
+Our final scholar project for the bachelor's degree (in 2013/2014): 3D video game using Unity (C# and JS) and PHP

 Link to the YouTube video: https://www.youtube.com/watch?v=T6A4fnxgclM